zeratul2099/home_sensor_network/README.md

 As opposed to the original code, this one stores the sensor values in a local database.

 Dependencies:
- - python
+ - python3
  - sqlalchemy
+ - flask

 Upcoming features:
  - web interface/api
  - plots
- - python 3
+ - outside weather condition